troplolBE/bettercorrectors/README.md

 You can use the program with or without docker.
 In both cases, if you want your results in a sqlite database, the resulting database will be found under the `result` directory.

+Please, save yourself some time.
+Don't run this on windows.
+Docker doesn't like windows and windows doesn't like docker.
+I you do, note that it WILL work.

 ### Parameters